 The Vision of the Music Commission is a successful music industry in New Zealand.

 The Mission of the Music Commission is to support the growth of the music industry in New Zealand, both culturally and economically, at home and abroad.

-The organisation has a small staff - six full-time and two part time employees - and is governed by a Board of Trustees.
+The organisation has a small staff - six full-time and four part-time employees - and is governed by a Board of Trustees.
 The Board members have been appointed specifically for their knowledge and skills across all facets of the NZ music business and they meet seven times a year.